dbt-labs/docs.getdbt.com/website/docs/docs/supported-databases/profile-redshift.md

 The `iam_profile` config option for Redshift profiles is new in dbt v0.18.0
 :::

+When the `iam_profile` configuration is set, dbt will use the specified profile from your `~/.aws/config` file instead of using the profile name `default`
 ## Redshift notes

 Where possible, dbt enables the use of `sort` and `dist` keys.
 See the section on [Redshift specific configurations](redshift-configs).